 Trained first as a violinist at the Jāzeps Vītols Latvian Academy of Music, Riga, Mr. Airea studied there also conducting with Professor Vassily Sinaisky.
 Later his other mentors were great conductors Ilya Musin and Arvīds Jansons.
 He himself rose to become a violin and conducting teacher, having been a Professor at the Saratov State Conservatory and Associate Professor in Conducting and Music Director at the University of the Pacific Conservatory of Music.

-Temirzhan Yerzhanov has toured in Germany, Russia, France, Italy, Switzerland, Czech Republic, USA, United Kingdom, China and India.
+Temirzhan Yerzhanov has toured in Germany, Russia, France, Italy, Switzerland, Czech Republic, USA, United Kingdom, China, India and Brazil.
 He has soloed with many orchestras including Moscow Radio Tchaikovsky Symphony, Zwickau Philharmonishes Orchester, Sacramento Philharmonic, Vogtland Philharmonie, and The Symphony Orchestra of India, working with such conductors as Vladimir Fedoseev, Lothar Seyfart, Johannes Wildner, Michael Morgan and Jiří Malát.
-He has appeared in prestigious venues such as London Wigmore Hall, Berlin Konzerthaus, Leipzig Gewandhaus, Moscow Tchaikovsky Conservatory, Dresden Sempergalerie, Paris Salle Gaveau, New York Carnegie Weill Recital Hall, Moscow Conservatory and St. Petersburg Philharmonic Grand Halls.
+He has appeared in prestigious venues such as London Wigmore Hall, New York Carnegie Hall Auditorium Stern, Berlin Konzerthaus, Leipzig Gewandhaus, Moscow Tchaikovsky Conservatory, Dresden Sempergalerie, Paris Salle Gaveau, Moscow Conservatory and St. Petersburg Philharmonic Grand Halls.
 Mr. Yerzhanov has been featured on live broadcasts, in studio recordings and talk shows of Deutsche Radio Berlin, Hong Kong Radio, BBC Radio, Radio Free Europe, Radio Russia and Orpheus Radio; recorded CDs of Schumann (RCD label) and Prokofiev works including World premiere of Classical Symphony (Con Brio Recordings).